Benefits to Incorporating Your Business

 Corporations Have Easier Access to Capital

-You may have an easier time raising capital for your business if it is a corporation, through equity financing, since a corporation can issue additional shares, which would make it easier for your business to grow.
+You may have an easier time raising capital in Ontario for your business if it is a corporation, through equity financing, since a corporation can issue additional shares, which would make it easier for your business to grow.
 The advantage of equity capital is that it usually does not have to be repaid and incurs no interest.

 If your business has a corporation suffix (e.g., corp. and ltd.) as part of your business’ name, this may enhance its cache.